-Yes, your dog does not need to be suited for service work for you to take the course.
+Your dog does not need to be suited for service work for you to take the course.
 There is one project in the course that requires you to submit video of yourself training a dog two different behaviors that are commonly needed in service dog work.
-All of the training can occur in the comfort of your own home.
+All of the training for the course can occur in the comfort of your own home.
 You will submit video of the training process for feedback.
+You will not be training this particular dog to work as a service dog.
+The dog you work with in the course does not need to have the behavioral characteristics needed to work in places pets are not allowed.

 You will need: